 - There are no data limitations

-- In fact, anything that can be described can be modelled
+- Almost any activity that can be measured can be modelled